-Members of the Commission shall inform the President in writing of their intention to participate in the European election campaign and of the role they expect to play in the campaign (Article 10(3) of the Code of Conduct).
+Members shall inform the President in writing of their intention to participate in the European election campaign and of the role they expect to play in the campaign (Article 10(3) of the Code of Conduct).
 They shall do so as soon as the role they can reasonably expect to play in the campaign has been clarified.
+They shall not engage in any campaign activity before the President has been informed.

+In addition, once Members have been formally nominated as candidate or lead candidate by their party, they must inform the President immediately.
 Any change of that role in the course of the campaign shall also be communicated to the President.